 The sleepers will be used at the support group’s allotment in Leigh to make flower beds in the hope that it will make it easier for wheelchair users to take part in the planting.

-The donation of railway sleepers came as a huge surprise to the beneficiaries and campaigners associated with the charity founder in 2017 by Linda Fisher.
+The donation of old railway sleepers from Network Rail came as a huge surprise to the beneficiaries and campaigners associated with the charity founded in 2017 by Linda Fisher.

-The allotment where the sleepers will be used was given to the charity last October by Bents Garden Center, when it was severely overgrown after being abandoned by the former owners.
+The allotment where the sleepers will be used was given to the charity last October by Bents Garden Centre, when it was severely overgrown after being abandoned by the former owners.

 — Linda Fisher (@fishlf) April 23, 2018